kstrickland0612/tic-tac-toe-kstrick/README.md

 ## Challenges

-- **Getting index and value into an empty array** ...The first major problem I had was getting my X's and O's to actually get added to my JavaScript gameboard, which I set up as an empty array.
+- **Getting index and value into an empty array**
+The first major problem I had was getting my X's and O's to actually get added to my JavaScript gameboard, which I set up as an empty array.
 I eventually figured this out thanks to one of my fellow developers chatting it out with me (thanks, Nate!).
 I'd been trying to user .push() to get muy indexes and values into the array, which I'm sure would have worked if I'd done it right.
 However, I was able to accomplish the same thing by setting up a variable for my box number's ID (the one that was clicked), and for the text content in that box (an X or an O), and adding the data to my gameboard array like this:

 ```JS
 currentBoard[boxNum] = currentPlayer
 ```

 - **PATCH request**
-...A very important part of this app is that games are stored in a database, and as you play the game in the browser, the game in the database must also be updated.
+A very important part of this app is that games are stored in a database, and as you play the game in the browser, the game in the database must also be updated.
 To accomplish this, I used Ajax to send PATCH requests to the database.
 The database wants the data in a certain format:

 ```JS
 {